kenjura/system8/docs/character/classes/psion.md

 If you lose consciousness or enter the Dying state, you lose Focus.

+At higher levels, your ability to focus increases beyond normal human capacity.
+Each time your proficiency bonus or rank increases (level 5, 9, 13, and 17), you gain +1 to your maximum Focus.
+You are always considered "Focused" if your current Focus is above 0, and "expending Focus" reduces it by 1 instead of automatically ending it.

 ### Mind Over Body
 While you are in a state of Focus, your physical abilities are augmented by your mental ones.